pypa/installer/docs/development/design.md

 ## What this is for

 This project is born out of [this discussion][1].
-Effectively, the volunteers who maintain the Python Packaging toolchain identified a need for a library in the ecology that handles the details of "wheel -> installed package".
+Effectively, the volunteers who maintain the Python packaging toolchain identified a need for a library in the ecology that handles the details of "wheel -> installed package".
 This is that library.